 DAY 13 : BIKANER - KUCHAMAN (BY ROAD) 200 KMS 4 HOURS DRIVE

 Morning, drive to Kuchaman.
 Arrive at Kuchaman & check-in hotel.
 Located in Nagaur District, Kuchaman Fort has had a strategic role to play in Rajasthan's history, which unravels as one moves around its 17th-century battlements.
 Its picturesque village is idyllic for those who would like to discover the charm of walking through it.
 Overnight at the hotel.

 DAY 14 : KUCHAMAN - PACHAR (BY ROAD) 180 KMS 4 HOURS DRIVE

 Morning, drive to Pachar.
-Arrive Pachar & check in hotel.
-Afternoon visit lake to one side and sand dunes on the other.
-Overnight at hotel.
+Arrive in Pachar & check-in hotel.
+Afternoon visit lake to one side and dunes on the other.
+Overnight at the hotel.

 DAY 15 : PACHAR - JAIPUR (BY ROAD) 40 KMS 1 HOURS DRIVE

 Morning, drive to Jaipur.
-Arrive Jaipur & check in hotel.
-Overnight at hotel.
+Arrive in Jaipur & check-in hotel.
+Overnight at the hotel.

 DAY 16 : JAIPUR

-Morning, Morning, visit Amber Fort via Wind Palace & Water Palace here you have the elephant ride to the top of the fort.
-After sightseeing of Amber visit city palace, Observatory & the glittering bazaars of Jaipur.
+Morning, Morning, visit Amber Fort via Wind Palace & Water Palace.
+Here you have the elephant ride to the top of the fort.
+After sightseeing of Amber,, visit the city palace, Observatory & the glittering bazaars of Jaipur.
 Back to the hotel via Birla Mandir.
-Overnight at hotel.
+Overnight at the hotel.

 DAY - 17 : JAIPUR - DELHI (BY ROAD) 210 KMS 4 HOURS DRIVE